cobalt-org/cobalt.el/README.md

 Build the site by calling `M-x cobalt-build`.
 This will generate the necessary files at the destination specified in the `_cobalt.yml` file.

+### Switching Sites

+You can switch to other sites you've set in `cobalt-site-paths` by calling `M-x cobalt-change-current-site`.
+All functions that are called will apply to the new site you switch to.
+Previously started `cobalt-serve-process` will also be killed so you'll have to call it again to start a new _serve process_.

 ## Contributing

 The package is still under development but issues and pull-requests are always welcome!